 Anyway, let’s get to the good stuff.
 More on: how do the Dungeon Master thing?

-The Dungeon Master’s Guidebook actually suggests making a handout, and it turned out to be one of the best little things I’ve made so far.
-A handout shouldn’t be long, your friends aren’t signing up to read a novel.
+The Dungeon Master’s Guidebook suggests making a handout, and it turned out to be one of the best little things I’ve made so far.
+A handout should be short, your friends aren’t signing up to read a novel.
 Mine was two pages and one extra paragraph long.

 For instance, I wrote 100 words about the kingdom, explaining that the King had recently been killed in battle during an attempt to expand the Kingdom’s border.
 Now that the King is dead, the people are worried that their enemies will attack a weakened country.